 From the Poodle parent, your Labradoodle will inherit positive traits like high levels of intelligence, refinement, trainability, and loyalty.
-This breed is highly sought after by those who are looking to find an obedient, gorgeous dog, so it is understandable why the genetic crossbreed for a Labradoodle would seek out this parent.
+This breed is highly sought after by those who are looking to find an obedient, gorgeous dog, so it is understandable why the genetic crossbreed for a Labradoodle would seek out these parent breeds.

 4. Labradoodles are Low- to Non-Shedding

-For aspiring pet owners that are unfortunately allergic or easily irritated by the pollen and dander on dogs, the Labradoodle can be a great fit.
+For aspiring pet owners that have allergic reactions or are easily irritated by the pollen and dander on dogs, the Labradoodle can be a great fit.
 While no dog is truly hypoallergenic (as they all have at least a tiny bit of dander and pollen), the Labradoodle generally sheds very little and is therefore described as a more hypoallergenic dog.

-Straight coat Labradoodles generally shed the most of the three, though this is still a moderate amount of shedding compared to other breeds.
+Straight or flat coat type Labradoodles generally shed the most of the three, though this is still a moderate amount of shedding compared to other breeds.
 This variety can be avoided by responsible breeding.
 Wavy coat Labradoodles generally have low to no shedding.
-Curly coat Labradoodles almost always have no shedding as well as no odor.
+Curly coat Labradoodles almost always have a low-shedding coat as well as no odor.

 Knowing what you are looking for, even among various puppies in a Labradoodle litter, can help you to choose the pet that is best for you and your family.
-If you are looking for a Labradoodle that sheds the least, and are willing to pay the higher price of a Labradoodle, the wavy coat Labradoodle could be right for you.
+If you are looking for a Labradoodle that sheds the Knowing what you are looking for, even among various puppies in a Labradoodle litter, can help you to choose the pet that is best for you and your family.
+If you are looking for a Labradoodle that sheds the least, and are willing to pay the higher price of a Labradoodle, the wavy type of coat Labradoodle could be right for you.

 5. Labradoodles are High Energy

-Though high levels of energy might not be sought after from some aspiring pet owners, the Labradoodles high energy level is something that many pet owners are after and is a reason that you may pay a higher price tag for this breed.
+Though high levels of energy might not be sought after by some aspiring pet owners, the Labradoodle’s high energy level is something that many pet owners are after and is a reason that you may pay a higher price tag for this breed.
 If you are looking for a dog that you can take with you for any activity, this is a great breed.

 This is great for you, though, because you will be able to provide for their physical exercise needs as long as you are willing to engage your Labradoodle in play.
 For families, this can be a great option as this dog will want to be a part of all of your fun-filled family activities.
 Having a fun-loving breed can come at a higher price, but it will make your memories all the more worth it.